Projective plane graphs and 3-rigidity: Introduction

-Since Whiteley's demonstration \cite{whi} that vertex splitting preserves generic rigidity this construction move has become an important tool in combinatorial rigidity theory \cite{gra-ser-ser}.
-See for example the more recent studies of generic rigidity in the case of graphs for modified spheres \cite{fin-whi}, \cite{fin-ros-whi}, \cite{cru-kit-pow-1}, \cite{jor-tan}, and in the case of a partially triangulated torus \cite{cru-kit-pow-2}.
-The proof of Theorem \ref{t:projectiveA} given in Section \ref{s:mainproof} follows quickly from Whiteley's theorem, Theorem \ref{t:construction}, and the 3-rigidity of the 8 base graphs.
+Following Whiteley's demonstration that vertex splitting preserves generic rigidity this construction move has become an important tool in combinatorial rigidity theory \cite{gra-ser-ser}.
+See, for example, the more recent studies for the graphs of modified spheres \cite{fin-whi}, \cite{fin-ros-whi}, \cite{cru-kit-pow-1}, \cite{jor-tan}, and for the graphs given by a partially triangulated torus \cite{cru-kit-pow-2}.
+The structure of the proof of the main results here follows a similar path to the torus case.
+In particular we use so-called \emph{face graphs} to define embeddings, as in Figure \ref{f:irred_Five}, where opposite vertices and edges of the boundary of the hexagon are identified.
+Also, Lemmas \ref{l:obstacle1} and \ref{l:obstacle2} are projective plane counterparts of Lemma 4.4 of \cite{cru-kit-pow-2}.
+On the other hand we find it convenient to introduce \emph{surface graphs}, as defined in Section \ref{s:terminology}, where graphs carry a given triangle face structure.
+The proof of Theorem \ref{t:projectiveA}, given in Section \ref{s:mainproof}, follows from Whiteley's theorem, the identification of the irreducible embedded graphs, given in Section \ref{s:theirreducibles}, and the fact that the irreducibles have graphs that are minimally 3-rigid.